trailofbits/testing-handbook/content/docs/crypto/wycheproof/_index.md

 #### Results

-After running all test vectors the test runner reports that some test failed and after further investigation we can conclude that there exist at least three vulnerabilities.
-At closer inspection all these tests should have failed but were incorrectly accepted as valid signatures.
+After running all test vectors, the test runner reports that some tests failed.
+After further investigation, we can conclude that at least three vulnerabilities exist.
+At closer inspection, all these tests should have failed but were incorrectly accepted as valid signatures.

 The following test vectors failed:

 {{< hint danger>}}